47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/48939550-3376-4a77-83d0-da3e5f9a483e">

-Once the Auth0 application is created, go to its settings, find the _Basic Information_ section, and take note of the following values: _Domain_, _Client ID_, and _Client Secret_.
-We will be using them later when configuring your application.
+Once the Auth0 application has been created, go to its settings, find the _Basic Information_ section, and take note of the following values: _Domain_, _Client ID_, and _Client Secret_.
+We will be using them later when configuring your LetsGo application.

 <img width="1413" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/364e02a4-b6c7-4836-83dd-972611694856">